ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 The modern capabilities of {{site.data.keyword.cos_full}} are conveniently available via a RESTful API.
 Operations and methods concerning buckets (where objects are stored) are documented here.
 {: shortdesc}

-For more information about permissions and access, see [Bucket permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions).
+For more information about the permissions and access, see [Bucket permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions).
 {: tip}

 ## A note regarding Access/Secret Key (HMAC) authentication